Reed Harris: Life and career

 Harris resigned on April 14, 1953, effective April 24, saying he had planned to return to private business for a long time and had delayed doing so while he prepared a statement of his accomplishments and documentation of his loyalty through fifteen testimonial letters, which he sent to Sen. McCarthy's Subcommittee.
 In response, McCarthy said "resignation" was the wrong word to describe it, that it was "the best thing that has happened there in a very long time" and added: "I only hope that a lot of Mr. Harris' close friends will follow him out."
 IIA head Robert L. Johnson expressed regret at Harris' departure and wrote to him: "If I were you, I would be a very proud man today.
 So many of us are neophytes in the service of our country while you are completing seventeen years of devotion to the responsibilities of government."

 For several years, Harris headed a Washington-based company called Publications Services Inc. In 1962, Edward R. Murrow, director of the United States Information Agency, the successor to the IIA now independent of the State Department, appointed him deputy director.

 Personal life

-Harris married the former Martha Tellier of Cambridge, N.Y.
+Harris married the former Martha Tellier of Cambridge, New York.
 They had three children.

 Harris died on October 15, 1982, in Holy Cross Hospital in Silver Spring, Maryland.
 He had a heart ailment and Alzheimer's disease.